 Limerick City and County Council now has six electoral areas.
 Cllr.
-James Collins is Mayor of the City and County of Limerick.
+Michael Sheahan is Mayor of the City and County of Limerick.

 Metropolitan District of Limerick

 - Cllr.
-Daniel Butler is the Chairman/Mayor of the Metropolitan District of Limerick
+James Collins is Cathaoirleach of the Metropolitan District of Limerick

 - There are three electoral areas in the Metropolitan District of Limerick:

 Municipal District of Adare-Rathkeale